sumitbt/chrome-vector/README.md

 - Three new buttons will appear: "Load unpacked", "Pack extension...", and "Update".
 Click on "Load unpacked".
 - A file selection dialog will open.
 Navigate to and select the `chrome-vector` folder you created.
 - Your extension should now appear in the list of extensions!

+## Current features:

+- Hide the "For You" tab when visiting x.com
+- This helps you stay focused on the accounts you follow reducing distraction

+## Future features:

+- Hide ads on x.com
+- Aggregate posts from multiple subreddits into single page
+- Hide ads from reddit